 Meeting this challenge requires a fresh mindset and a toolkit of professional and research-inspired knowledge and skills.
 This specialist Masters will equip you with essential theoretical and evidential foundations and help you to develop relevant practical and professional skills from which you can build or accelerate a career in the field of corporate sustainability.

-Our unique course draws on the academic expertise and professional experience of the Department of Environment and Geography and The York Management School, alongside industry-leading guest speakers working in the corporate sustainability sphere.
+Our unique course draws on the academic expertise and professional experience of the Department of Environment and Geography and School of Business & Society, alongside industry-leading guest speakers working in the corporate sustainability sphere.
 You will have the opportunity to combine the study of sustainability-driven business models, techniques and tools with legal, ethical, financial, governance, accountability, marketing and organisational aspects.

-Corporate sustainability takes its cue from the convergence of environmental management and corporate social responsibility disciplines, examining connections between businesses, society and the natural world, reflected in the ‘triple-bottom-line’.
+Corporate sustainability takes its cue from the convergence of environmental management and corporate social responsibility disciplines, examining connections between businesses, society and the natural world as we move from responsibility to resilience and to regeneration.

-Our course combines various ‘core’ modules, which provide a solid grounding in corporate sustainability principles and practices, alongside an employability-skills focused corporate environmental management training.
-Optional financial, marketing and accountability modules enable you to tailor a degree to your interests.
+Through core modules, you'll receive a solid grounding in corporate sustainability principles and practices, alongside an employability-skills focused corporate environmental management training.
+Financial, marketing and accountability option modules enable you to tailor a degree to your interests.

-You will be trained in suitable research methods and relevant ethical issues, whilst practising your research skills through a variety of team and individual projects.
-In particular, as an alternative to a University-based dissertation, you can opt for a placement-based dissertation which you can carry out with a suitable organisation of your choice (eg a consultancy, industry or business, governmental body, civil society organisation), enabling you to gain valuable workplace experience whilst conducting research with a practical focus.
+You'll be trained in research methods and relevant ethical issues, while practising these skills through a variety of team and individual projects.
+In particular, as an alternative to a University-based dissertation, you can opt for a placement-based dissertation which you can carry out with a suitable organisation of your choice (eg a consultancy, industry or business, governmental body, civil society organisation), enabling you to gain valuable workplace experience while conducting research with a practical focus.

 For both types of dissertation, you will have a departmental supervisor who will provide guidance and who can comment on drafts of your dissertation.
 If you are undertaking a placement for your dissertation, you will also be allocated a project supervisor within your placement company.